This post may contain affiliate links. To read our affiliate policy, click here.

 In my case, urine toxic metal tests by Doctor’s Data showed no concerning levels of nickel.
 And this is despite the fact that I use stainless steel pots and pans every day.
 For full disclosure, though, some people may be sensitive to nickel.
 For more information on nickel leaching, take a look at my Safe Cookware Guide.

 As for chromium, it is not on the toxic metal test because our bodies need this nutrient.

-As for the slow cooker, it is made of three primary layers bonded together with a .110 gauge of thickness.
-The cooking surface layer is T-304 18/8 surgical grade stainless steel, which means that it contains 18% chromium and 8% nickel.
+First, the slow cooker is made of three primary layers bonded together with a .110 gauge of thickness.
+The cooking surface layer is T-304 18/8 surgical grade stainless steel.
+Which means that it contains 18% chromium and 8% nickel.
 The outside layer that sits on the burner (either your stove or the included base) is T-400 series stainless steel.
 It has a lower nickel content and high carbon steel content to interact on induction cooktops.
 Between these two layers of stainless steel, there is a layer of aluminum that ensures heat conduction and even heating.

 Should you worry about aluminum in a 360 Cookware stainless steel pan leaching into your food?

 Personally, I have found no studies that would show that aluminum may leach from under a layer of stainless steel.
 If you have, please share!
 Also, because aluminum does not touch the food and would take a deep scratch to get to it, I would not worry about it.

 Additionally, please know that an aluminum layer is used in almost all stainless-steel cookware.
 While aluminum is an excellent heat conductor, stainless steel on its own does not conduct heat well at all.

 I am so glad I can use a stainless-steel slow cooker because slow cookers with ceramic inserts may leach lead and cadmium into food.